 I’m Howard Craig Kornberg, an expert Riverside Lyft accident attorney, and my office litigates for those injured by Lyft drivers, regardless if passengers or in another vehicle.
 Proficient in California traffic laws and dedicated to providing car collision victims skilled representation, I’m able to hold drivers of this ride-hailing company accountable for their negligent operation of a motor vehicle.

 Honestly, it doesn’t matter if they’re pulling you with a horse and buggy.
 Any vehicle operator that, through their own negligence, causes an accident with injuries to passengers or drivers of other cars is liable for those accidents monetarily.
 The only difference when it comes to Lyft is that we’re holding their liability insurance accountable instead of their personal insurer.

 Every vehicle used ‘for higher’ must carry a certain amount of liability coverage on their passengers.
 The coverage comes in three phases:

 When the app is off, drivers are not ‘technically’ employed by Lyft, meaning any damage done while driving reverts to the driver’s personal insurance policy.

-Much like other car accidents, the amount Lyft drivers are responsible for in the event they cause personal injury can be determined by an experienced Riverside Lyft accident attorney pool work hard to negotiate settlement before filing your claim in court.
+Much like other car accidents, the amount Lyft drivers are responsible for in the event they cause personal injury can be determined by an experienced Lyft crash lawyer pool work hard to negotiate a settlement before filing your claim in court.

 If you’ve been injured by someone driving for the rideshare company Lyft, you may be entitled to substantial compensation.
 Contact a skilled Riverside Lyft accident attorney, Howard Craig Kornberg, today.
 I offer a no-cost initial case evaluation.